 Very few Britons have adopted the continental habit of mayonnaise with fish and chips, preferring just salt and vinegar sprinkled on.

-Love them or hate them, Mushy Peas are the classic accompaniment.
-Since the mid-seventies, a curry sauce has also gained favour as a side dish.
 The only other sauces considered suitable are a splash of ketchup or in Scotland, even brown sauce.

 Eat Fish and Chips In or Out?

 Despite the threat from pizzas and burgers, fish and chips remain the nation’s favourite takeaway dish, nearly four times more popular than Indian curries.
 Traditionally, fish and chips were wrapped in greaseproof paper and a thick layer of newspaper which served not only as an insulator but as a plate to make eating outdoors easier - health and safety control no longer allow the use of the paper anymore.
 Many fish and chip purists declare fish and chips eaten from newspaper outdoors, is the only and best way to eat them.